mattischrome/review-blog/content/understated-classics-37/index.md

 Later on, 'Sea Song' and 'Rise' become a swirl of song and story, articulated in words that cohere and collapse like the sea and waves they describe.
 But there are also what the younger me would call 'proper songs', songs that strive for purpose and aim for your heart strings.

 'The Man Who Told Everything' alludes to Bowie's 'Man Who Sold The World' but instead of regarding a strange creature with an indifferent eye (Bowie was, after all, looking at himself in the mirror), Doves attempt to build the song from inside the character.
 They give him the regret of a grifter, a chancer with one last chance.
+The string section that the song bulds into is awesome.

 'Catch The Sun' ties a simple lyric about biding one's time to a massive pop hook, creating something simultaneously deep and pleasurable - philosophical musings hooked up to the pounding driving beat that you'd love to hear in your car on a sunny day.
 It is perhaps the brightest and clearest moment on the album, a transient moment of warm bliss that eventually goes up in smoke.